Luxury in harmony with nature

 Farewell with flowers: latest trends

-With farewell flower arrangements, a florist can create significant added value during a funeral.
-On the initiative of VBW, Smithers-Oasis and Groothandelscentrum Plantion, the Funeral Event was held in Ede on March 5.
-During the event the focus was on various new trends that are playing in the funeral world.
-For example, the natural burial ground is on the rise, coffins are increasingly taking the place of traditional coffins and there is increasing demand for urn decorations.
+With funeral flower arrangements, a florist can create significant added value during a funeral.
+On the initiative of VBW, Smithers-Oasis, and Groothandelscentrum Plantion, the Funeral Event took place on March 5 in Ede.
+During the event, attention was focused on various new trends in the funeral industry.
+For example, the natural burial ground is on the rise, shrouds are increasingly replacing a traditional coffin, and there is an increasing demand for urn decorations.

 Warm orange

-A corn sheaf tied bouquet, supported by a ring, in beautiful warm orange tones with flowers in autumn colors and berries.
-The frame consists of a ring wound with rope and gold wire, to this are attached four sticks.
-Materials used: Rosa 'Kahla', Dahlia, artichoke, Viburnum, Crocosmia, Campsis, Setaria and Echinacea.
+A stook sheaf tied bouquet, supported by a ring, in beautiful warm orange tones with flowers in autumn colors and berries.
+The frame consists of a ring that is wrapped with rope and gold-colored wire, to which four sticks are attached.
+Materials used: Rosa ‘Kahla’, Dahlia, artichoke, Viburnum, Crocosmia, Campsis, Setaria and Echinacea.

 Viva violet

-An Oasis Ideal bulb was placed on a bamboo stick for reinforcement and placed in a black vase.
-On this are staked all the materials; Hydrangea, Asteraceae, Nicandra physalodes, Viburnum, Vitis, Nigella, Setaria italica, blackberry and Wisteria (2nd bloom in autumn).
+An Oasis Ideal sphere is placed on a bamboo stick for reinforcement and placed in a black vase.
+All materials are inserted on this; Hydrangea, Asteraceae, Nicandra physalodes, Viburnum, Vitis, Nigella, Setaria italica, bramble and Wisteria (2nd bloom in autumn).

-The bamboo stick is set on an iron pin and the two wreaths, Oasis Naylorbase ring (Ø 25cm), are attached to each other with waterproof tape.
-This creates depth.
-The sides are pasted with leaves of Populus alba.
-On both wreaths a thin layer of Tillandsia has been placed after which the whole is filled with poppy bulbs.
+The bamboo stick is placed on an iron pin, and the two wreaths, Oasis Naylorbase ring (Ø 25cm), are attached to each other with waterproof tape, creating depth.
+The sides are covered with Populus alba leaves.
+A thin layer of Tillandsia is placed on both wreaths, after which the whole is filled with poppy seed heads.
 The crocheted spider web is made of metallic sewing thread and attached to the back with waterproof tape.
-A very small subtle tendril was added as a finishing touch.
+A very small, subtle tendril has been added as a finishing touch.